berkes/drupalyuibasetheme/genesis_SUBTHEME/css/README.txt

   _all-subtheme-tidy.css
-    The is a copy of _all-subtheme.css but with ALL the empty selectors and comments removed.
+    The is a copy of _all-subtheme.css but with all the empty selectors and comments removed.
 Use this if you only want a very basic starter CSS file.
 See your subthemes .info file for instructions on how to enable the use of this stylesheet.

   _all-subtheme.css
     The all-subtheme stylesheet is all the modular stylesheets aggreated into one.
-Use this is you run into Internet Explorer's max 30 stylesheet issue or if you need to reduce http requests and cannot use the CSS aggregation and compression feature of Drupal 6.
+Use this if you run into Internet Explorer's max 30 stylesheet issue or if you need to reduce http requests and cannot use the CSS aggregation and compression feature of Drupal 6.
     See your subthemes .info file for instructions on how to enable